jhorn-redhat/openshift-ansible-contrib/reference-architecture/azure-ansible/3.6/ansibledeployocp/README.md

 <li><code>secret</code> is the serviceprincipal password</li>
 </ul>
 <p><strong>NOTE:</strong> Azure credentials can be also exported as environment variables or used as ansible variables.
 See <a href="https://docs.ansible.com/ansible/guide_azure.html">Getting started with Azure</a> in the Ansible documentation for more information.</p>
+<h1 id="deployment">Deployment</h1>
-<h1 id="arm-templates">ARM Templates</h1>
+<h2 id="arm-templates">ARM Templates</h2>
-<p>There are currently a choice of two templates currently being used, One template <strong>azuredeploy.json</strong>, requires a GIT Repo be publicly accessible for Azure to access the deployment files.
-If security restrictions make this impossible another template is provided <strong><a href="http://azuredeploy.json.sa">azuredeploy.json.sa</a></strong>,  this deploys using a separate resourcegroup and storage account with a container to service as a repository for deployment files.
-To help manage these files a script is included <strong><a href="http://manageSaFiles.sh">manageSaFiles.sh</a></strong>.</p>
+<p>A choice of two templates are provided, One template <strong>azuredeploy.json</strong>, requires a GIT Repo be publicly accessible for Azure to access the deployment files.
+If security restrictions make this impossible another template is provided <strong><a href="http://azuredeploy.json.sa">azuredeploy.json.sa</a></strong>,  this deploys using a separate resourcegroup, storage account and container to service as a repository for deployment files.
+To help manage these files a script is included <strong><a href="http://manageSaFiles.sh">manageSaFiles.sh</a></strong>.
+Each template is designed to deploy within an existing resourcegroup and vNet.</p>
-<p>Below are variables that need to be created in Azure and filled out according to your environment before deploying.
-Currently it uses the resource group name as the vNet name minus any “-” characters.</p>
+<p>Below are variables that need to be updated for the ARM template(s), they must match  your environment before deploying.</p>
 <p><strong>Common Variables:</strong><br>
-<strong>NOTE</strong>: These variables need to match your existing environment.
-By default <code>virtualNetworkName</code> expects</p>
+<strong>NOTE</strong>: These variables need to match your existing environment.</p>
 <pre><code>"osm_cluster_network_cidr": "10.29.0.0/16",
 "openshift_portal_net": "10.28.0.0/16",
-"groupName": "[replace(resourceGroup().name,'-', '')]",
-"virtualNetworkName": "[variables('groupName')]",
+"virtualNetworkName": "changeme",
-"addressPrefix": "10.8.145.96/27",
+"addressPrefix": "x.x.x.x/27",
 "infranodesubnetName": "infranode",
-"infranodesubnetPrefix": "10.8.145.112/29",
+"infranodesubnetPrefix": "x.x.x.x/29",
 "nodesubnetName": "node",
-"nodesubnetPrefix": "10.8.145.120/29",
+"nodesubnetPrefix": "x.x.x.x/29",
 "mastersubnetName": "master",
-"mastersubnetPrefix": "10.8.145.96/28",
+"mastersubnetPrefix": "x.x.x.x/28",
 </code></pre>
 <p><strong>AZUREDEPLOY.JSON</strong><br>
-This template is designed to deploy within an existing resourcegroup and vNet.
 Customization to the ARM template variables section needs to take place before deployment to match your environment.
-The GIT repo specified in <code>azuredeploy.json</code> needs to be accessible for azure and public.</p>
+The GIT repo specified in <code>azuredeploy.json</code> needs to be accessible for azure,  i.e. public.</p>
 <pre><code>	"variables": {
 	"gituser": "jhorn-redhat",
 	"branch": "master", &lt; **UPDATE WITH BRANCH YOU'RE USING** &gt;